Help us to bring open air swimming back to Abergavenny!

 We have just one simple aim: to bring a heated open air pool back to Bailey Park in Abergavenny so that a healthy lifestyle can be enjoyed by everyone, all year round.

-Our fundraising efforts have been severely hampered by the lockdowns, but we have plans to start afresh in Spring 2021 with a renewed campaign.
+Our fundraising efforts have been severely hampered by the lockdowns, but we have restarted our meetings and fundraising plans.